The Orlando Citrus Bowl

-Since opening in 1936 as a Works Progress Administration project by President Franklin D. Roosevelt at a cost of $115,000, the Florida Citrus Bowl Stadium has undergone numerous expansions and name changes over the years.
+Since opening in 1936 as a Works Progress Administration project by President Franklin D. Roosevelt at a cost of $115,000, the Orlando Citrus Bowl Stadium has undergone numerous expansions and name changes over the years.
 Now the stadium is undergo ing major demolition and reconstruction which will allow it to draw new high-profile events like neutral-site college football games, NFL pre-season match-ups and concerts.
-This $207 million project will not interfere with the Florida Citrus Bowl's signature annual events including the Capital One Bowl, Russell Athletic Bowl, the Florida Classic and Monster Jam.
+This $207 million project will not interfere with the Orlando Citrus Bowl's signature annual events including the Capital One Bowl, Russell Athletic Bowl, the Florida Classic and Monster Jam.

 Stadium demolition started at the end of January following Monster Jam and the project should be 95% complete by mid-November 2014.
 Upon completion more than 80% of the stadium will be new construction.

 • lower bowl seating with six more inches of leg room

 • unique club experiences with over 6,000 seats

 • 1,000 suite seats & 20 midfield loge boxes

 • multiple video displays

 • innovative concession options

 The accelerated construction timeline: